AronNovak/drupal-rust/README.md

 # drupal-rust

 Drupal 4.7.0 core functionality ported to Rust.
+This is a **partial port** only, it does not aim to be feature complete.

 ## Prerequisites